 Business meetings are crucial aspects of an organization.
-It helps you keep a tab on the processes and activities an organization performs to reach its goals and objectives.
-It allows you to stay updated, discuss ideas, solve problems, make collective decisions and also helps in team building.
+It helps you keep a tab on the organization's processes and activities to reach its goals and objectives.
+It allows you to stay updated, discuss ideas, solve problems, make collective decisions, and also helps in team building.

-No matter how small/big your organization's size is, business meetings would always be an important aspect to evaluate and reach your targeted goals.
-Since business meetings cannot be ignored by the management or its employees, therefore the best way is to find a balance and conduct productive business meetings that help both the parties.
+No matter how small/big your organization's size is, business meetings would always be essential to evaluate and reach your targeted goals.
+Since the management or its employees cannot ignore business meetings, the best way is to balance and conducting productive business meetings that help both parties.

-During a meeting, 39% of meeting participants admitted to dozing off.
+- During a session, 39% of meeting participants admitted to dozing off.

-According to estimated report, 25-50% of meeting time is wasted.
+- According to an estimated report, 25-50% of meeting time is wasted.